Laurel Larsen

-Laurel G. Larsen is an Associate professor of Earth Systems Science for the Department of Geography and Civil and Environmental Engineering at the University of California, Berkeley where she also heads the Environmental Systems Dynamics Laboratory.
+Laurel G. Larsen is an associate professor of earth systems science for the Department of Geography and Civil and Environmental Engineering at the University of California, Berkeley where she also heads the Environmental Systems Dynamics Laboratory.
 Her areas of expertise include hydroecology, geomorphology, complex systems, and environmental modeling.

 Early life and education

 Larsen spent much of her childhood playing in and around water in Florida.
 Her parents both worked in science, as a NASA shuttle engineer and a state water manager.
 At the age of 16, Larsen began her undergraduate studies at Washington University in St. Louis where she eventually graduated summa cum laude with majors in environmental studies and systems science and mathematics.
 She then proceeded to complete her master's degree in earth and planetary sciences at the same institution under Ray Arvidson's mentorship.
 Larsen's master's thesis is titled Development and Testing of a Coupled Heat and Moisture Transfer Model to Assess Subsurface Moisture Gradients and was completed in 2003.

-Larsen moved on to the University of Colorado-Boulder at age 21 and began her doctoral studies in the Civil, Environmental, and Architectural Engineering department.
-At the University of Colorado, Larsen studied fluvial geomorphology, aquatic ecology, and fluid mechanics.
+Larsen moved on to the University of Colorado Boulder at age 21 and began her doctoral studies in the Civil, Environmental, and Architectural Engineering department.
+At the University of Colorado Boulder, Larsen studied fluvial geomorphology, aquatic ecology, and fluid mechanics.
 She began researching the Florida Everglades and how they evolved to create the unique slough and ridge landscape that is essential to the Everglades ecosystem.
 In 2008, she completed her dissertation on Hydroecological Feedback Processes Governing Landscape Self-Organization in the Florida Everglades.